-Every Emergency Assembly Point falls within the purview of a Facilities Management District.
+Emergency Assembly Point are assigned to a specific Facilities Management District.
 The district manager provides personnel to deploy to EAP(s) when requested by emergency management personnel or automatically during a significant event like an earthquake.

 The EAPC primary role is to post at the EAP so that ERCs can approach them to give situational awareness and intelligence from their respective buildings.
 This information is relayed via radio to emergency management personnel in the Emergency Coordination Center (ECC).